Your Guide to 8 Key Types of Spanish Pronouns

 So you might say, “¿El novio de Laura? ¡Ese es guapo!”
 (Laura’s boyfriend?
 That one is good-looking!).

 These demonstrative pronouns are the same as the demonstrative adjectives.
 For example, “This book is mine” (Este libro es mío), but remember that demonstrative pronouns replace a noun, while an adjective describes a noun.

 Other demonstrative pronouns that don’t change according to gender or whether they’re plural are esto, which means “this matter” or “this thing,” eso “that matter” or “that thing” and aquello, “that matter/thing over there.”

 (This is very difficult.)

-But don’t worry, because you have reached the end of the pronoun party!
+But don’t worry, because you have reached the end of the lesson.

 If your head is feeling a little fried, take a deep breath, have a cup of coffee and look over each type of pronoun carefully, before writing yourself some practice sentences and then moving on to the next type.
 You can do it!